jtorsvik/project-anthill/README.md

 - **versions.tf**: Manages provider and Terraform version constraints.

 This structure enables consistent, repeatable deployments across multiple AWS environments, following best practices for Infrastructure as Code.

+## CI/CD with GitHub Actions

+Everything TBD

+Planned implementations:

+- Terraform deployment from Dev -> Test -> Prod (on Pull Request approval only!)
+- Databricks code deployment from Dev -> Test -> Prod
+- Automatic integration testing in Test environment
+- Automatic unit testing in Test environment
+- Linting and static code analysis for Terraform and Python code
+- Automated security scanning of Terraform configurations and dependencies
+- Continuous delivery of Python packages to internal or public registries
+- Automated documentation generation and publishing
+- Notification and alerting on pipeline failures or policy violations
+- Environment-specific configuration validation before deployment
+- Rollback and recovery workflows for failed deployments
+- Scheduled infrastructure drift detection and reporting